CISAC – the International Confederation of Societies of Authors and Composers – is the world’s leading network of authors’ societies.

 Want to know more about CISAC, its people and its mission?
 Watch this five minute video, including interviews with creators and society heads we have worked alongside in recent years.

 CISAC President Bjorn Ulvaeus outlined his vision for CISAC in a speech to the CISAC General Assembly on the occasion of his election May 2020.
 See excerpts from the speech here.

 CISAC Director-General on the future of collective management of authors’ rights

-CISAC DG Gadi Oron surveyed the state of the collective management sector in this keynote speech at the ALAI Conference in Vienna in September 2019.
+CISAC DG Gadi Oron surveyed the state of the collective management sector in this keynote speech at the ALAI Conference in Prague in September 2019.